Category: IELTS Listening

 Targetted listening

-Targetted listening means focussing your attention on the ten items of information required to answer the ten questions in each section of the IELTS Listening test.
-It is perfectly possible to hear these ten items without understanding everything that is said.
+Targetted listening means focussing all your attention on the ten items of information required to answer the ten questions in each section of IELTS Listening.
+This listening skill becomes easier when you get better at analysing the questions.
+Pay special attention to questions that require numbers or difficult spellings such as names.
 The opposite is open listening – listening for any information that helps you understand what’s going on.
 Open listening may be important when having a conversation with a friend, but use targetted listening for success in IELTS.

 Spelling